-Liver cancer is the third most common cause of cancer-related death worldwide.
-Despite existing treatments for hepatocellular carcinoma (HCC), mortality remains at a high level.
-There are 42,000 patients diagnosed with liver cancer per year in the US and the current five-year survival rate for metastatic liver cancer is below 3 percent.
+Primary liver cancer is the third most common cause of cancer-related death worldwide.
+Despite existing treatments for HCC, mortality remains at a high level.
+There are 42,000 patients diagnosed with liver cancer per year in the US and the current five-year survival rate for metastatic liver cancer is below 3 percent1.
 The generally poor prognosis for patients with HCC results in a high unmet medical need.

-Fostroxacitabine bralpamide has received orphan drug designation both in the USA and in Europe, for the treatment of HCC.
+Fostrox has received orphan drug designation both in the USA and in Europe, for the treatment of HCC.

-The clinical development of fostroxacitabine bralpamide is initially focused on HCC, but we also see future opportunities in other cancer indications such as bile duct cancer and liver metastases from other cancers such as colorectal cancer.
+The clinical development of fostrox is initially focused on HCC, but we also see future opportunities in other cancer indications such as bile duct cancer and liver metastases from other cancers such as colorectal cancer.